-Every year people die from food poisoning.
+Every year children become ill after eating hamburgers and other foods contaminated by bacteria, and over the summer cases of food poisoning soar.
 However it’s easy to avoid with a little care and a lot of cooking.

 If your child eats food contaminated by bacteria, food poisoning can occur causing abdominal cramps, nausea, vomiting, diarrhea and fever.
 Several types of bacteria can lead to food poisoning including, among others, salmonella, which is most commonly found in uncooked meat and poultry, eggs, and unpasteurized milk.